Here’s a spooky DIY Halloween trick or treat bag free pattern with ‘sticky’ spiderwebs and creepy spiders that can move and crawl around. Eek!

 Sew close to the edge, making sure to catch the lining as you sew.

-Cut some VELCRO Stick-Back hook (scratchy) side and stick onto the back of your spiders.
+Cut some VELCRO® Sticky Back hook (scratchy) side and stick onto the back of your spiders.

 I used the round coins and just sliced off the sides.

 Stick it onto your DIY trick-or-treat bag.
-Now go get some good things to eat.
+Now put on a costume and start knocking on doors!

 Copyright stuff: You’re more than welcome to use this free project and tutorial for personal use.
 Contact me for commercial use and etsy sales.